Timeline: The Bastille Day attack in Nice

 July 15

 After visiting victims in hospital in Nice, Hollande says the death toll has reached 84 and that about 50 are still fighting for their lives.
-The attacker was a delivery worker and father, prosecutor Molins said.
+The attacker was a delivery worker and father of a family, prosecutor Molins said.

 Bouhlel's estranged wife is taken into custody together with another person.

-Interior minister Cazeneuve says he cannot confirm the attacker's motives were linked to radical Islam.
+Interior Minister Bernard Cazeneuve says he could not confirm the attacker's motives were linked to jihadism.

 July 16